How to Protect Yourself from Fatigued Drivers and Drowsy Driving Accidents in West Virginia

 - Drivers who do not get enough sleep.

 - Commercial drivers who operate vehicles such as tow trucks, tractor trailers, and buses.
-Drowsy driving is involved in many trucking accidents.
+Drowsy driving is involved in many work-related injuries and trucking accidents

 - Shift workers (work the night shift or long shifts).